Are chicken pox parties still a thing?

 “That may have been the practice before the vaccine, but it makes no sense today,” says Dr. Kevin Dahlman, a pediatrician and medical director of Aurora Children’s Health.
-“The premise that your children are miserable for a few days, but all will be fine is like saying , ‘I let my child ride in the car without seat belts, and since we didn’t have an accident, it’s not a problem.’”
+“The premise that your children are miserable for a few days, but all will be fine, is like saying, ‘I let my child ride in the car without seat belts, and since we didn’t have an accident, it’s not a problem.’”

 Dr. Dahlman says parents who don’t immunize their children are putting them at unnecessary risk.
 Vaccines for childhood diseases are safe and effective.

 “What parent wants to put their child at risk for the worst-case scenario?” asks Dr. Dahlman.
-“While the disease can clear up quickly, in some cases, chicken pox can lead to bacterial infections, and in some, even a more severe complication that can cause irreversible brain damage.”
+“While the disease can clear up quickly, in some cases, chicken pox can lead to bacterial infections, and in some, an even more severe complication that can cause irreversible brain damage.”